pingcap/talent-plan/rust/projects/parallelism/project.md

 loop, you'll need to set up a bunch of reusable threads before you iterate over the benchmark.
 Fortunately you have the perfect tool for that in your `SharedQueueThreadPool`.
-Set that up with a thread per request, and pair it with some channels to send the request and report that the response is received, and you will have a suitable benchmark harness.
+Set that up with a thread per request, and pair it with some channels to report back that the response is received, and you will have a suitable benchmark harness.

-**Ok, now to the first two benchmarks**.
+### Ok, now to the first two benchmarks

 We have said that this is a parameterized benchmark, and the parameter to the benchmark is the number of CPUs to use in the server's thread pool.
 We want to